realworldocaml/book/book/testing/README.md

 together `ppx_inline_test` along with a collection of other useful preprocessors.

-In any case, here's what our new test looks like.
-You'll notice that it's a little more concise, mostly because this is a more concise way to express the comparison function.
+Here's what our new test looks like.
+You'll notice that it's a little more concise this way.

 ```ocaml file=examples/erroneous/test_eq-inline_test/test.ml
 open Base